Gudiyatham: Economy

 India's first national flag hoisted after Independence was woven in Gudiyattam.
 This flag was hoisted by the first prime minister Pandit Jawaharlal Nehru at Red Fort on 15 August 1947.
 In appreciation, the national leaders viz., Motilal Nehru and Sardar Vallabai Patel in their letter dated 12.08.1947 complimented the weavers.

 Gudiyatham has small-scale manufacturing of safety matches, lungis, and beedis.The safety matches industry is the second-largest in Tamil Nadu after Sivakasi.
 Gudiyatham is nicknamed "The Little Sivakasi" because of its match-box factories.
 Beedis are exported to Pakistan and other parts of India.
 The handloom and powerloom lungies manufactured here are sold in India, Africa and Arab countries.
 The Middle East is supplied with handloom lungis by exporting firms in Gudiyatham.
 The major occupation of the nearby villages is agriculture.
 Sugar cane, paddy and other vegetables are cultivated here and transported to the nearby markets called Ulavar Santhai in Tamil in Gudiyattam.

 Cattle and milk production are also important and most villagers are active in both agriculture and cattle-farming.
 For over a century, a cow and ox market has been held near Nellorepet every Tuesday.

 The town has more than ten cinemas.
 Six of the theatres are near the Kamarajar bridge.
 Other theatres, Murugan and Raguram, are also in town.
 Gudiyatham is famous for producing gold jewellery.
 There are more than 50 jewellery shops in the town.
 Being on the Katpadi-Jolarpettai railway line, it is well connected to Chennai and Bengaluru.
 A cow and ox market has been held near Nellorepet every Tuesday for over a century.

 Cuisine

-Gudiyattam's signature dishes include palkova, sweet samosa, and vegetarian and non-vegetarian dum biryani.
+Gudiyattam's signature dishes include palkova, Sweet Samosa from Maharaja Sweets, and vegetarian and non-vegetarian dum biryani.
 The cuisine was introduced by the Nawabs of Arcot who once ruled the area.

 The Ambur/Vaniyambadi biryani is accompanied with 'dhalcha,' a sour brinjal curry and pachadi or raita, which is made of sliced onions mixed with plain curd, tomato, chilies and salt.
 It has a distinctive aroma and is considered light on the stomach.
 The usage of spice is moderate and curd is used as a gravy base.
 It also has a higher ratio of meat to rice.

 Palkova is a dairy sweet which is enriched with pure, thick milk without any added water.
 The only added sweetener is sugar.
 It is an eggless milk recipe.
 The palkova is also known as Milk Peda.